LabKey/platform/webpack/README.md

     an example from one of the existing app pages.
 Add your main app React component file, `<ENTRYPOINT_NAME>.tsx`, and any other components, models, actions, etc. in the `<module>/src/client/<ENTRYPOINT_NAME>` directory.
+1. Update the `platform/.gitignore` file for your new entrypoint's generated views / files
 1. Run the `./gradlew deployModule` command for your module and verify that your new generated files are created in your module's `resources` directory.